timou0911/Ethernaut-Writeup/18. MagicNumber ★★★☆☆/README.md

 Creation bytecode initializes the contract and can only be executed by EVM once, so it's not stored on chain.
 It performs several operations:

-1. Free Memory Pointer Initialization: set the value of the free memory pointer located at `0x40` as `0x80`.
+1. **Free Memory Pointer Initialization**: set the value of the free memory pointer located at `0x40` as `0x80`.
-2. Constructor Non-payable Check: if the `constructor` is not labeled as `payable` but `msg.value` is greater than 0, the contract creation transaction will be reverted.
+2. **Constructor Non-payable Check**: if the `constructor` is not labeled as `payable` but `msg.value` is greater than 0, the contract creation transaction will be reverted.
-3. Constructor Execution:
+3. **Constructor Execution**: execute the content inside the `constructor`. (since `constructor` only executed once in the initialization phase, it's not stored on chain)
-4. Runtime Bytecode Returning and Storing:
+4. **Runtime Bytecode Returning and Storing**: use `CODECOPY` to copy runtime bytecode into memory and return it to store it on chain.

 ### 3. Runtime